 Access to the CI/CD pipeline must be defined and managed transparently.

 The DBA needs different data access than the development team, for example.
-You can reduce risk by following the least access privilege policy in conjunction with a properly designed stack.
+You can reduce risk by following the least access privilege policy with a properly designed stack.

-All IaaS, PaaS, or XaaS must be secured at the most fundamental level – at the credential level.
+All IaaS, PaaS, or XaaS must be secured at the most fundamental credential level.
 Google sends regular alerts to its corporate clients, informing them of suspected credential leaks.

 Whatever you do, don’t forget ShadowIT – make sure that everyone in the organization is aware that their credential leak could be the weakest link to the crown jewels.
 ShadowIT raises the risk of a credential leak simply because IT isn’t aware of the many external platforms suddenly connected to controlled internal systems.